popphp/popphp-framework/README.md

 ##### Option 2

-You can clone this repository directly, which will also install `pop-kettle`:
+You can clone this repository directly, which will also install the `kettle` script in the main project folder:

 ```console
 $ git clone https://github.com/popphp/popphp-framework.git popphp